Clearwater Lake AssociationDeerwood MN

 Loons usually lay 1 or 2 eggs per season.
 The normal incubation period is 26 - 29 days.
 The eggs are brown with dark splotches.

-Loons do leave the nest to feed, so do not assume the nest has been abandoned and NEVER take the eggs!
+Loons DO leave the nest to feed, so do not assume the nest has been abandoned and NEVER take the eggs!

 If the eggs do not hatch and go rancid, Jeff has permission to remove the eggs so they can be sent in for toxicology testing.